Marching season is quickly approaching!

 - When you attend a game, you’ll have to purchase a ticket.
 Your band member, however, gets in free.

 - The marching band will practice every day during school, but they also practice every Tuesday night during marching band season from 7:00 – 9:00.
-This year, there’s one exception: marching practice will be on Monday 9/10 instead of Tuesday 9/11.

 - The 7:00 start time means the time that they’re on the football field ready to practice.
 They wear casual clothes, athletic shoes, and have their instruments, lyres, and music.
 As the fall progresses, outdoor night practices can get chilly so make sure your band student is dressed accordingly.